Chart Color Schemes

 Health performance in Rathmines is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Rathmines faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Rathmines faces significant health challenges, with common health conditions prevalent across both younger and older age groups.

-Private health cover stands at approximately 53%, or around 1,139 people, higher than the average SA2 area.
-The most frequent medical issues are arthritis (affecting 11.2% of residents) and mental health problems (10.1%).
-Notably, 58.8% of Rathmines residents report no medical ailments, compared to 60.3% in Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over, at 26.6% or 574 people, compared to the regional average of 21.9%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in terms of health metrics.
+The rate of private health cover stands at approximately 53%, or about 1,145 people, which is higher than the average for SA2 areas.
+The most common medical conditions are arthritis (affecting 11.2% of residents) and mental health issues (impacting 10.1%).
+However, 58.8% of residents report having no medical ailments, compared to 60.3% in the Rest of NSW.
+Rathmines has a higher proportion of seniors aged 65 and over, at 26.6% (576 people), compared to 21.9% in the Rest of NSW.
+Despite this, health outcomes among seniors in Rathmines are better than those for the general population.

 Frequently Asked Questions - Health